 Why do I need this type of dental cleaning?

 Your toothbrush and dental floss can only clean so far below your gum line.
 When plaque and tartar (bacterial colonies) sit on the gums and roots of your teeth, inflammation occurs.
 This inflammation and the bacteria that causes it release toxins that can cause gingivitis and bleeding gums.
 If gum disease is left untreated, it could lead to:

 - Loss of teeth altogether

 This type of gum disease is called periodontal disease.
-Dr. Lepore may diagnose the need for scaling and root planing (SRP) to remove the hard deposits from your teeth.
+Dr. Lepore or Dr. Dougherty may diagnose the need for scaling and root planing (SRP) to remove the hard deposits from your teeth.